-What is Witch Hazel?
+What Is Witch Hazel?

-Even if you have extremely oily skin, alcohol can dry out the skin too much, causing irritation that can lead to inflammation, and since inflammation is at the heart of all acne, it’s always best to avoid it when possible.
-If you want to try witch hazel for acne, we strongly recommend using a toner or alcohol-free astringent.
+Even if you have extremely oily skin, alcohol can dry out the skin too much, causing irritation that can lead to inflammation 🔥.
+Since inflammation is at the heart of all acne, it’s always best to avoid it when possible.
+If you want to try witch hazel, we strongly recommend using it in an alcohol-free toner or astringent.

 Claim #2: Witch Hazel Can Kill P. acnes